What is Liquidity Ratio?

 - Money Market Funds

-Other assets considered to be highly liquid are:
+Other current assets considered to be highly liquid include:

-However, the actual liquidity of these assets tends to be dependent on the company.
+However, the actual liquidity of these assets tends to be dependent on the company (and financial circumstances).

-Accounts receivable, the uncollected payments from customers that paid on credit, are not guaranteed to be received (i.e. “bad A/R”) and can be time-consuming to collect.
+For instance, accounts receivable – the uncollected payments from customers that paid on credit – are not guaranteed to be received (i.e. “bad A/R”) and can be time-consuming to collect.

 As for inventory, finding interested buyers can require steep discounts, so the sale price is often lower than the value as stated on the books (or could even remain unsold).